kfritzsc/pluq/README.md

 # pluq

 Python tools for analyzing the PACSY NMR chemical shift database and assigning protein chemical shifts.

+The main goal of this project is to provide methods for evaluating protein chemical shift data against a large database of assigned chemical shifts, see Ref[1].

+We have performed a statistical analysis of the chemical shifts in the PACSY database, Ref [2] which contains >3000 proteins with 3D structures.
+After removal of misreferenced and misassigned data we have determined refined (multidimensional) chemical shift ranges for intra-residue correlations (13C–13C, 15N–13C, etc.).
+These chemical shift ranges can be used to gain amino-acid type-assignment and/or secondary-structure information from experimental NMR spectra.

 ## Requirements

-- Python 2.7+ or Python 3.4+
+- Python 3.5+ or Python 2.7+
 - GEOS
 - GDAL

-To install the requirements on a Mac you could use [Homebrew](https://brew.sh):
+To install the requirements on a Mac you can use [Homebrew](https://brew.sh):

 ```bash
     brew install python3